 I will remind him of this action first.

-If he still ignore my warn, I would not mind becoming a whistle blower.
+If he still ignores my warn, I would not mind becoming a whistle blower.

 I will bring attention to those with appropriate authority.

 If that fails, I will try other normal channels, like keeping formal records, seeking legal advice and check with my professional body.